 WordPress has become almost synonymous with web development, today, thanks largely due its wide range of customizability and ease of learning.

 What makes WordPress stand out from Drupal is its user-friendly development model.
-Using one of the WordPress page builders, you can drag and drop development with no-code, and build a unique, adaptive, and programmatic website with large content-sets.
+Using one of the many excellent WordPress page builders, you can drag and drop development with no-code, and build a unique, adaptive, and programmatic website with large content-sets.

 Anyone on your team can create and customize pages quickly.
 The platform also offers hundreds of integrations with popular third-party services like Salesforce, Mailchimp, and Google Analytics.
 Plus, everyone loves how WordPress offers support forums where you can get help if needed; a huge community of WordPress developers, engineers, and educators all cooperating to make this open source project successful; and the migration from Drupal to WordPress as easy as possible.